Conscious communication might be the single most important skill we can develop to improve our relationships.

 Simply being clear and concise helps minimize misunderstandings.
 “In case anyone is looking for me, I’m going to the bank to make a deposit.
 I expect to be back in fifteen minutes.”

-When we know why we’re initiating communication, we bring greater clarity to our communication.
+When we know why we’re initiating communication, we bring greater clarity to our conscious communication.

 Manipulation is trying to get someone to say or do something without asking directly them.